Charlottetown, Prince Edward Island, Canada

 See Beaconsfield -- a luxury home built in 1877 by a wealthy shipbuilder and merchant -- and don't miss the story of the cannon sunk in the sidewalk in downtown Charlottetown after it fell over the cliff at Fort Amherst.

 Not just for adult history buffs, this outing is also highly suitable for kids, who make excellent teammates as they quickly grasp GPS technology and accidentally learn a lot about Charlottetown along the way.

-Notes: This self-guided walking tour can be completed easily within 2½ hours but if you wish to take longer, you can (subject to availability).
+This self-guided walking tour can be completed easily within 2.5 hours, but if you wish to take longer, you can (subject to ship call timings).
 Your team size should be limited to no more than six persons so everyone can participate actively in using the GPS, crossword puzzle and clues.